Scoldingatom205/E-Commerce-Data-Analysis/README.md

 ## Technical Process
 #### Part 1: Excel Dashboard
-- **Objective:** Develop an executive summary dashboard for stakeholders to compare YoY sales performance.
+- **Objective:** Created an executive summary dashboard for stakeholders to compare YoY sales performance as my first assignment at SuperStore in 2017.
-  - Organized raw data into multiple worksheets: Orders, Product, Customer, Shipment.
+  - Organized raw data into multiple worksheets (Transactions, Product, Customer, Order details) and **data modeled**.
-  - Data modeled and created pivot tables/charts
-  - Built interactive dashboard using pivot charts with filters for categories, regions, segments, and ship mode.
-  - Improved data organization and efficiency; enabled focused analysis on best and worst-performing cities, subcategories, and products.
+  - Built an interactive dashboard using pivot charts with slicers across four dimensions that enabled focused analysis on best and worst-performing cities, subcategories, and products.

 #### Part 2: Python ETL
 - **Objective:** Integrate U.S. and international datasets into a cloud-based infrastructure remodeling from excel-based operations.
-- **Tools:** Google Colab, Pandas, functions, numpy
   - Performed data cleaning, deduplication, and merging.
   - Ensured unique product, order, and customer id's according to several dimensions to improve data integrity.
-  - Migrated datasets to Google Cloud for scale.
+  - Migrated datasets to **Google Cloud **for scalable backend.

 #### Part 3: Big Query & Data Modeling
-- **Objective:** Design and implement a scalable data warehouse using BigQuery.
+- **Objective:** Designed and implemented a scalable data warehouse using **BigQuery** for automated reporting.
-- **Tools:** Google BigQuery, SQL
-  - Designed a Kimball Dimensional Model with facts and dimensions.
-    - Fact: Transactions
-    - Slowly Changing Dimensions: Orders, Products, Customers
-  - Optimized tables for efficient querying and reporting.
+  - Designed a **Kimball Dimensional Model** with fact and slowly changing dimension tables for efficient querying and reporting.
-  - Seamless integration to Tableau
+  - Seamless integration to Tableau to facilitate automated reporting and secure data keeping.

-#### Part 4: Tableau Dashboard + Python Business Intelligence
+#### Part 4: Tableau Dashboard + Python BI/ML
 - **Objective:** Apply machine learning and BI techniques for insights and forecasting.
-- **Tools:** Python (scikit-learn, ARIMA, apriori, cluster), Tableau Public
   - Discovered inconclusive clustering results using elbow method and multiple categories.
-  - Conducted market basket analysis focused on sub-categories instead of products with Apriori.
+  - Conducted market basket analysis focused on sub-categories instead of products with **Apriori**.
-  - Forceasted sales with ARIMA for the following 12 months for categories, segment, and continent using historical data.
+  - Forceasted sales with **ARIMA** for the following 12 months for categories, segment, and continent using historical data.
-  - Developed a dynamic Tableau dashboard to visualize performance metrics and answer ANY ad-hoc business question.
+  - Developed a dynamic **Tableau** dashboard to visualize performance metrics and answer ANY ad-hoc business question.

 ## Future Work
 - **Automate the Pipeline** using Orchestration on Google or tools like Airflow